 There are several hotels close to campus.
 In particular, the Holiday Inn offers a 15% discount for all Vanderbilt visitors, including participants of the conference.
 More info can be found at: Vanderbilt Visitors Discount

 Registration and Financial Aid

-This conference is funded by the NSA, NSF, and the Vanderbilt endowment.
+This conference is funded by the NSA, NSF, Vanderbilt University, and the Shanks Endowment.

 - Larry Rolen, Vanderbilt University